City-of-Turku/parkings-weather-correlation/README.md

 # Parkings and weather data correlation and forecasting

-This project is for analysing and predicting mainly Turku City's parkings usage rates.
+This project is for analysing and predicting parking usage rates in the City of Turku.
-Weather data is used as extra feature data to improve forecasting.
+Weather data is used as an extra feature to analyze correlation and improve predictions.

 The project has been bootstrapped with `uv` [https://docs.astral.sh/uv/](https://docs.astral.sh/uv/).